You can still study abroad regardless of the coronavirus

 What about my semester abroad?

-It’s important to remember even though there are over many cases around the world at the moment, unless you have travelled to China or been in contact with someone infected, your risk of getting an infection is small.
 At this moment if you travel to Asia, airports have precautions like thermal screenings for trying to slow down virus to spread, which is a good thing.
-Flights to China have been suspended by many airlines, but there are no restrictions when it comes to flying to other countries in Asia.
+Flights to China and some other destinations have been suspended by many airlines, but there are still no restrictions when it comes to flying to many countries in Asia.

 It’s recommended to follow the instructions of your own country of origin when it comes to traveling.
-Traveling to other parts of Asia has not been restricted.
+Traveling to many parts of Asia has not been restricted.

 No need to cancel your semester abroad

 We don’t want anyone to miss the chance to study abroad.
 You can still go to other destinations in Asia!
 In case your university has cancelled your exchange semester for example in China, Asia Exchange has many other destinations in Asia.
-We got you covered with tropical Thailand, bustling South-Korea or enchanting Taiwan.
+We got you covered with tropical Thailand, interesting melting pot of cultures Kuala Lumpur or enchanting Taiwan.
 How about our newest destination Vietnam?
-Warmadewa university in Bali is willing to accept students on a short notice.
-They can take limited number of students though, so confirm your spot now!
+Warmadewa University in Bali and Siam university in Bangkok are willing to accept students on a short notice.
+Confirm your spot now!
 We will help you finding a suitable solution for you to begin or continue your studies in Asia regardless of the situation.
 Do not hesitate to contact us if you have any questions!

 Asia Exchange is a Finnish company providing study abroad opportunities in Asia Pacific for students from all around the world.
 Want to get travel tips and new blog posts straight to your inbox?
 Subscribe to our monthly newsletter!
 If you have any questions about studying abroad, feel free to contact us!
 We’ll get back to you as soon as possible.